Refunds & Calculations

 7. You sought legal counsel that resulted in the cancelation of one or more of your student loans and have an invoice for services rendered and evidence of the cancellation of the student loan or loans.
 To qualify for STRF reimbursement, the application must be received within four (4) years from the date of the action or event that made the student eligible for recovery from STRF.
 A student whose loan is revived by a loan holder or debt collector after a period of non-collection may, at any time, file a written application for recovery from STRF for the debt that would have otherwise been eligible for recovery.
 If it has been more than four (4) years since the action or event that made the student eligible, the student must have filed a written application for recovery within the original four (4) year period, unless the period has been extended by another act of law.
 However, no claim can be paid to any student without a social security number or a taxpayer identification number.”

-The Accounting Director issues the refund payment within 30 days of the request for the Withdrawal.
-Once officially withdrawn, a student must re-enroll and will be subject to the terms and conditions of the new enrollment agreement, including the new tuition rate and all applicable fees.
+The Accounting Director issues the refund payment within 30 days of the request for the withdrawal.
+Once officially withdrawn, a student must re-enroll and will be subject to the terms and conditions of the new enrollment agreement, including any new tuition rate and all applicable fees, and any changes in the program of study.